- Founded in 2005

 - Joe Montoya, Senior Director of Residential Services

-- Geri Mitchell-Brown, Director of Employee Experience
+- Geri Mitchell-Brown, Senior Director of Social Impact

 Note that Namasté Solar is an employee-owned cooperative with over 90 co-owners.
 Click here to see a full list of all co-owners and candidates for co-ownership.